Should you eat nuts on keto? What nuts are lowest in carbs?

 Nuts and Weight Loss

 If the amounts of nuts that you are consuming are properly measured and logged, they should not have an adverse effect on your keto weight loss.

 However, as discussed above, it is extremely easy to eat too much of them.
 If you tend to get easily carried away when eating roasted and salted nuts, try eating these low carb nuts raw as they’ll feel more satisfying and it’s a little bit more difficult to overeat them.

 If you hit a weight loss stall, you might want to consider limiting or eliminating nuts from your diet for 2-3 weeks, to see if this helps.

 Alternatively, you could only use nuts in salads or in other recipes, to boost flavour and add crunchiness, but limit their consumption as a snack.

 If you are currently at maintenance weight and are physically active, nuts can indeed be a very good source of energy.

-Overall, nuts can be an amazing addition to a healthy diet and can be a convenient snack, helping you stay full for longer periods of time and providing you with essential micronutrients.
+Overall, nuts and keto-friendly nut butter can be an amazing addition to a healthy diet and can be a convenient snack, helping you stay full for longer periods of time and providing you with essential micronutrients.
 Because of their caloric density, they should be consumed in moderation and properly measured, and if you notice that they’re stalling you, you might want to limit them for a while.